-FEPS invites you to the 8th Call to Europe conference, the signature conference of FEPS and a reference point for the progressive family in Europe.
+FEPS in partnership with S&D Group invite you to the 8th Call to Europe conference, the signature conference of FEPS and a reference point for the progressive family in Europe.
 The conference takes place right after the European elections, which is the perfect time to take stock of the election results, and to stimulate a debate on a progressive policy agenda for the coming years.

 And this is needed.
 Many people wonder whether we can address big worldwide challenges, such as the digital revolution and global warming.
 They feel that the future is beyond their, or anyone’s control.
 Many citizens look at persistent inequalities, not least on gender, and ask themselves why our political system cannot overcome them.

 The inability of European democracy to deliver meaningful change on these topics is fuelling scepticism about our politics and politicians.
 Therefore, it is time for progress.
 It’s time to channel citizens’ concerns about digital rights, their outrage about the lack of action on climate change, and disappointment with persistent gender inequality into a positive agenda.